Turkey Burger Recipe

 Turkey Burger Recipe: juicy, flavorful and so easy to make!
 Cook these turkey burgers on the grill, on the stove or in the oven.
 Then load them up with your favorite toppings and devour!

-This healthy turkey burger recipe is delicious served with baked sweet potato fries, red potato salad or macaroni salad.
+This healthy turkey burger recipe is delicious served with baked sweet potato fries, pasta salad, potato salad or macaroni salad.
 Try topping your turkey burger with my easy homemade guacamole and serve on a brioche bun for the best ever healthy burger!

 Best Turkey Burger Recipe